aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 ## Import

-Serverless Kubernetes cluster can be imported using the id, e.g.
+Serverless Kubernetes cluster can be imported using the id, e.g. Then complete the main.tf accords to the result of `terraform plan`.

 ```
 $ terraform import alicloud_cs_serverless_kubernetes.main ce4273f9156874b46bb